Nabeel20/Badr/README.md

 There are also dependencies that should be added to enhance functionality:

 - [classic](https://github.com/rxi/classic) which simplifies the process of creating your own UI components.
-- [Hump:Signal](https://github.com/vrld/hump/blob/master/signal.lua) which facilitates the passing of mouse events for all elements.

 ### Usage